LeVuMinhHuy/dotfiles/README.md

 After a while, I found this rice has so many problems (slow by the time, so much functions that I don't understand and therefore can not control it)

-I decided to turn back to the basic, with have nothing than just a default config.
+I decided to turn back to the basic, which have nothing than just a default config.

 ![Keep it basic](./.pics/awb1.png)
 ![Keep it basic](./.pics/awb2.png)